 The cross is the type with a separately applied loop affixed to the top.

 This award was created by Adolf Hitler in October 1939 as a successor to the non-combatant Iron Cross which was used in earlier wars (similar medal but with a different ribbon).
 The award was graded in the same manner as the Iron Cross: War Merit Cross Second Class, War Merit Cross First Class, and Knights Cross of the War Merit Cross.
 The award had two variants: with swords given to soldiers for exceptional service “not in direct connection with combat”, and without swords given to civilians for meritorious service in “furtherance of the war effort”.
 Recipients had to have the lower grade of the award before getting the next level.

-Darkened slightly with age and with original ribbon which could do with a light clean.
-This is in nice condition.
-Please see pictures as these form part of our condition report.
+This Cross is in excellent condition with its original ribbon.
+Please see the pictures as these form part of our condition report.